-Remember that a business can be profitable and still not have enough cash.
+Remember that a business can be profitable without a lot of cash.
 Profits are just on paper; cash is in the bank.

-Back to my original point: businesses often go bankrupt because they forget about the basics:
+Back to the original point: businesses often go bankrupt because they forget about the basics:

 - The business must have enough cash to cover emergencies (liquidity);